This is the application submitted to Google for GSOC 2010:

 5. One of the 3 Rules of TikiWiki is "commit early, commit often".
 Frequent commits of code will ensure that we will not face a total loss if a student should disappear, and this will also help someone else continue on the work.

 1. This is unlikely because mentors are picked because of their track record of reliability in the community.
 However, sometimes, unusual circumstances arise.
 Again, the administrator will be in regular contact with each team to make sure that all teams are intact and functioning well.
-And we have a list of enough mentors to ensure that we can find replacements if necessary.
+We will be designating an official assistant mentor for each student that will be accepted this year.

 2. Again, since the GSOC project will be an integral part of TikiWiki code and thus, the whole community will be potentially involved, one of the active community members will fill the void, while attempting to minimize the negative impact for the student and the project.

 What steps will you take to encourage students to interact with your project's community before, during and after the program?